-While it is possible that the First Responder Grant Program is established in Fiscal year 2018/2019, staff will have to monitor the expenditure and use of SAFE grant funds by the County's first responders across the life of the program.
-FSP will take substantially more time to establish but it is hoped that the program can be approved and begin operations in the early months of 2020.
+With Board approval, the First Responder Grant Program will be implemented early in Fiscal Year 2019/2020, staff will have to monitor the expenditure and use of SAFE grant funds by the County's first responders across the life of the program.
+FSP will take substantially more time to establish but it is anticipated that the program can be approved and begin operations in the early months of 2020.

-The Fiscal Year 2019/2020 Callbox Task Budget is approximately \$581,000 less than the previous fiscal year due to the completion of ADA upgrades, however it is important to note that by the close of Fiscal Year 2018/2019 the budget may be amended if the First Responder Grant Program and Freeway Service Patrol are approved and included in the budget.
+The Fiscal Year 2019/2020 Callbox Task Budget is approximately \$81,000 less than the previous fiscal year due to the completion of ADA upgrades and inclusion of the Incident Responder Grant Program.
+It is important to note that Fiscal Year 2019/2020 the budget will need to be amended when Freeway Service Patrol is approved by the Board.